infinum/wordpress-handbook/Automated testing/Automated testing.md

 ## Plugin testing

 Use WP-CLI to setup our plugin’s unit tests.
-If you don't have wp-cli installed on your system, install it.
+If you don't have WP-CLI installed on your system, install it.
 There is a documentation on starting unit tests which you can find [here](https://make.wordpress.org/cli/handbook/plugin-unit-tests/).

 Assuming you have a plugin on your testing environment, in the project root folder run